Orbit of Mars: Close approaches to Earth

-Mars comes closer to Earth more than any other planet save Venus at its nearest—56 million km is the closest distance between Mars and Earth, whereas the closest Venus comes to Earth is 40 million km.
+Mars comes closer to Earth more than any other planet except Venus at its nearest—56 million km is the closest distance between Mars and Earth, whereas the closest Venus comes to Earth is 40 million km.
 Mars comes closest to Earth every other year, around the time of its opposition, when Earth is sweeping between the Sun and Mars.
 Extra-close oppositions of Mars happen every 15 to 17 years, when we pass between Mars and the Sun around the time of its perihelion (closest point to the Sun in orbit).
 The minimum distance between Earth and Mars has been declining over the years, and in 2003 the minimum distance was 55.76 million km, nearer than any such encounter in almost 60,000 years (57,617 BC).
 The record minimum distance between Earth and Mars in 2729 will stand at 55.65 million km.
 In the year 3818, the record will stand at 55.44 million km, and the distances will continue to decrease for about 24,000 years.